oddbird/portfoliyo/README.rst

 it.
 Then run ``bin/install-reqs`` to install the dependencies for this project into your Python environment.

-You'll probably need to create a ``portfoliyo/settings/local.py`` file with some details of your local configuration, including, most likely, your database details (SQLite will be used by default).
+You may need to create a ``portfoliyo/settings/local.py`` file with some details of your local configuration.
 See ``portfoliyo/settings/local.sample.py`` for a sample that can be copied to ``portfoliyo/settings/local.py`` and modified.

 Once this configuration is done, you should be able to run ``./manage.py syncdb --migrate``, then ``./manage.py runserver`` and access the site